jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 To verify that the form factor works for you and to use the form factor if your own functions use following process and functions:

 1. Generate Q wave with Qs for which the data are to be calculated
-2. Generate intensity wave (will be redimesnioned as necessary, so the only thing is, it should be double precision).
+2. Generate intensity wave (will be redimensioned as necessary, so the only thing is, it should be double precision).
-3. Generate distributipon of radii wave - if you want to use single R, create wave with single point
+3. Generate distribution of radii wave - if you want to use single R, create wave with single point
 4. decide what you want to calculate:

 | 	F^2			    powerFct=0